-But what is it that determines an images files size?
+But what is it that determines an image's file size?
 Good question.
-Basically it’s amount of data the image file contains such as dimension (width x height), DPI (dots per inch) and colour information (number of colours used).
+Basically, it’s the amount of data the image file contains such as dimension (width x height), DPI (dots per inch) and colour information (number of colours used).
 The higher the resolution - the more information the image has - the bigger the file size.
 So in order to compress our image we need to reduce the amount of data it carries.

 Compressing a JPEG image file

 Compressing a JPEG mainly consists of reducing its dimensions and display information to a suitably low level while ensuring your image is still crisp and colourful.
 So if our image is 7MB in its raw format, we’d want to get the file size down to something much more acceptable like 150KB - 200KB (*0.15MB - 0.20MB), which is a huge reduction!
 There are no hard and fast rules as to how big your fullscreen background image file size should be but anything less than 200KB would be a good aim.

 The first thing to do would be to reduce the dimensions of the image.
 At the moment our image has dimensions of 4500px x 3000px, but we don’t need it to be this big as most screen sizes are no larger than 1920px wide, which means we can more than half the width of our image and be confident that it will cover most screen sizes without having to stretch itself to fit (and by doing so reducing its quality).
 We can use a program such as Adobe Photoshop or its free, slightly goofier little brother GIMP graphics editor to do this, but you may have your own preference already.